eurc17/Face-Liveness-Detection/README.md

      -he INPUT_IMG_HEIGHT, --input_img_height INPUT_IMG_HEIGHT
                            The height of the input image.
      -ens ENSEMBLE_FLAG, --ensemble_flag ENSEMBLE_FLAG
                            To use ensemble of models or not.
-If set to True, ensure to provide path to all models (including model provided in -m flag) to perform ensemble -ensp ENSEMBLE_PATH, --ensemble_path ENSEMBLE_PATH
+If set, ensure to provide path to all models (including model provided in -m flag) to perform ensemble -ensp ENSEMBLE_PATH, --ensemble_path ENSEMBLE_PATH